NIHS-DNFI/BLAST_TSN/README.md

 ******************************
 ```

-### 5. Rank the exons for the most target-specific sequences designed.
+### 5. Rank the exons with a large number of target-specific sequences.
-Finally, extract the exon sequences of the top 5 genes and ranked by the number of target-specific sequences.
-The exons with primer candidates designed over their full length (i.e. with high cover rate) may potentially be appropriate for targeting by qPCR.
-Note that, splicing variants that share the same exons (e.g. BAS70124.1, BAS70126.1 and BAS70127.1) cause over-estimation of cover rate (%).
-If known in advance, exon ranking should be run by excluding it from the top5 genes.
+Finally, the exon sequences of the top 5 genes are extracted and ranked by the number of target-specific sequences.
+The exons with primer candidates designed over their full length (i.e. with a high cover rate) are potentially suitable for targeting by qPCR.
+Note that, splicing variants that share the same exons (e.g. BAS70124.1, BAS70126.1 and BAS70127.1) will lead to an over-estimation of the cover rate (%).
+If known in advance, exon ranking should be run by excluding them from the top5 genes.
 ```
 Before ex splicing variants
 ******************************